bootstrapworld/curriculum/lessons/Algebra2/exploring-exponential-models/langs/en-us/slides.md

 {layout="Launch"}
 # Fitting Exponential Models

 Quadratic models capture _parabolic relationships_, where one quantity varies based on the square of another.
-In quadratic models, we expect the response variable to grow by differing amounts over equal intervals in the explanitory variable.
+In quadratic models, we expect the response variable to grow by differing amounts over equal intervals in the explanatory variable.

 <!--